-The Stoney Creek Independent Presbyterian Chapel of Prince William Parish is listed in the National Register, which adds the following architectural details:
+The Stoney Creek Independent Presbyterian Chapel of Prince William Parish is listed in the National Register:

 Constructed ca. 1833, Stoney Creek Independent Presbyterian Chapel is the only pre-Civil War structure remaining in the village of McPhersonville.
 This village was built on high ground away from the rice fields in the midst of a tall pine forest.
 Built by the planters of Prince William Parish who resided in the village during the summer months, the one-story frame building is in the Greek Revival style with later Victorian features.

 Since it was created as a summer chapel, Stoney Creek is plain and austere, as one would expect for a Presbyterian congregation.
 It boasts an imposing façade with four Doric columns supporting a pedimented roof, sash windows with semi-elliptical transoms, and a round stained glass window.
 An octagonal steeple was added in 1890.
 The lantern of the steeple features arched 6-light windows on four sides.
 A small wooden finial rests atop the conical roof.
 The interior is very simple with plain plaster walls, original wooden pews, and wide pine floors.
 The site was used as a hospital and the grounds for a campsite by Federal troops.
 Regular worship at the chapel dwindled due to the economy and lack of growth in the community.
 As a result the congregation was dissolved in 1967.